ZaraJadidi/zHtml/README.md

  index.html: A homepage must be named index.html in order for the web browser to find and load it.
 It’s best practice to name your homepage index.html so that the web browser can find and load it.
  <br>

  Forms: You can interact with the visitors of your website and collect information from them using forms.Forms are made of input elements like text fields, checkboxes, and submit buttons.
-These input elements are nested inside the <form> container tag.Form elements will be displayed in the same line unless we use the <br> (line break) tag.
+These input elements are nested inside the <form> container tag.Form elements will be displayed in the same line unless we use the <br> (line break) tag.An HTML form is a convenient way to send data to a database hosted in a server.

 You can use forms to let your visitors: